djohns222/Crowdfunding_ETL/README.md

 4. Creation of the Crowdfunding Database -
-We used QuickDBD to design an entity relationship diagram(ERD)
+We used QuickDBD to design an entity relationship diagram(ERD) referencing each of the four dataframes created above.
 ![image](https://github.com/user-attachments/assets/3ba919ab-ecc9-4393-add0-e1ee48a69818)